xaviaracil/omniauth-lti/README.md

   	  ...
 	end

-When you create the session in your sessions\_controller, call to save_lti_context for saving LTI context through all the application
+When you create the session in your `sessions\_controller`, call to `save_lti_context` for saving LTI context through all the application

-For accessing the context anywhere in your application, just call the helper method lti\_tool\_provider.
+For accessing the context anywhere in your application, just call the helper method `lti_tool_provider`.
 For instance, to show the title of the resource that call your application just put in your haml view:

 	=lti_tool_provider.resource_link_title